 What took me to Mexico was the promise of incredible underwater adventures.
 If you research the quirkiest dives in the world, you will quickly hear about the Cenotes, the Mayan springs, famous for offering some of the most incredible cavern and cave diving in the world.
 Mexico is also famous for ocean dives in Cozumel, Playa del Carmen and Cancun on the Carribean Coast, but also Cabo San Lucas in Baja California on the Pacific Coast.
-For 4 weeks I travelled around Mexico from Mexico DF to Acapulco, Puerto Escondido, Oaxaca, San Cristobal de las Casas, Palenque, and Playa del Carmen.
-This post focuses on the 2 weeks I spent in Playa del Carmen to go cenote diving before travelling for a week to Guatemala and Belize.
+For 4 weeks I travelled around Mexico from Mexico DF to the Riviera Maya.
+Here is why Mexico will always remain one of my favourite countries in the world as a scuba diver.

-Then I learnt about the complex and long pre-Columbian history and the modernity of the organisation of each ancient city in Teotihuacan, Chichén Itza and Palenque.
+I learnt about the complex and long pre-Columbian history and the modernity of the organisation of each ancient city in Teotihuacan, Chichén Itza and Palenque.
 I learnt about the Zapatistas movement, and then I heard about Mexican independence and how much the French revolution had an impact on the country.
 I tasted real Mexican tacos, mole, and mescal.
 Visiting the “Casa Azul” in Coyoacan, I discovered through the work of Frida Kahlo and Diego Riviera, the pride and love of their country.
-I finally learned the word Chido (great)!
-It is now my favourite word in Spanish, and it describes exactly my experience in this country: surprise, amazement, and fun!
+During my trip I learned the word Chido (great): it is now my favourite word in Spanish; it sums up my experience in this country: surprise, amazement, and fun!

 Riviera Maya: Yucatan or Quintana-Roo?